KiraResari/ceal-chronicler-f/Protocol.md

 * Next, I still have to add that the parent location can be removed
   * Right, that now works too
 * With that, I think I am now ready to proceed to sibling locations
+  * This one is probably gonna require a new data object and a repository for connections, since clearly I can't save the sibling in just one of the two

 # TODO